 A bachelor's degree preferably in agronomy or a closely related field. - 3.00 GPA or above on a 4.0 scale

-- Option I (Thesis): Successfully completed at least a semester of coursework in calculus, chemistry and physics (excluding soil physics), at least two semesters of biological sciences, and an additional semester of either physics or chemistry.
+- Option A (Thesis): Successfully completed at least a semester of coursework in calculus, chemistry and physics (excluding soil physics), at least two semesters of biological sciences, and an additional semester of either physics or chemistry.

 - 3 letters of recommendation.
 These must be from professionals who are familiar with your work ethic or scholastic ability.
 Personal references from friends, relatives, etc. are not acceptable.